junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Cas squints.
 "As a matter of fact, it's you --"

 "No, never mind," Dean shakes his head, stands up, starts walking in circles in the small kitchen.
 "Why?
 It's a curse, why would you *ever* want to try it on yourself?
-And for no reason?
+And for no good reason?
 Not like this could give us some solution or whatever."

 Cas looks at him, answering quietly, "I want to know how it feels like."